Kinggerm/Arachis/README.md

 # Arachis

-Arachis is a python 3.* package that allow users to reconstruct ancestral plastome gene orders and infer pairwise plastome differences or events.
+Arachis is a python 3.* package that allow users to reconstruct ancestral genome gene orders and infer pairwise plastome differences or events.

 The algorithm for reconstructing ancestral plastome gene orders implement in script file `run_pypmag.py`